-• When a disaster occurs in the metro area, many victims require various kinds of information such as traffic, safety and evacuation area.
+When a disaster occurs in the metro area, many victims require various kinds of information such as traffic, safety and evacuation area.
 However, it may be difficult to collect such information immediately and properly.

 Description

-• This is the use case of a M2M Service that transmits required information to the User Devices (UDs) of disaster victims immediately and automatically.
+This is the use case of a M2M Service that transmits required information to the User Devices (UDs) of disaster victims immediately and automatically.
 Some of the information shall be maintained before a disaster happens.

-• UD connects to the Wireless Gateways (WGs).
+UD connects to the Wireless Gateways (WGs).
 The WGs properly provide the UDs with the information stored on its local DB to avoid the network congestion.

-• When Disaster Sensor detect a serious disaster, the Service Provider multicasts the latest information which the victims need such as traffic congestion, locations of closest hospitals and evacuation area.
+When Disaster Sensor detect a serious disaster, the Service Provider multicasts the latest information which the victims need such as traffic congestion, locations of closest hospitals and evacuation area.
 The UDs receive and update the information automatically.

-• After the disaster happens, the Service Provider continues to update the information according to the situation of traffic, safety and evacuation area as well as the data from Disaster Sensors and Equipments for public information.
+After the disaster happens, the Service Provider continues to update the information according to the situation of traffic, safety and evacuation area as well as the data from Disaster Sensors and Equipments for public information.